 - News clippings that relate to the proposed project activities, such as response to your organization’s past programs or the artist with whom you plan to work

 - Work samples from artists you are presenting, if the artist is not a member of MAC’s Artist Roster.
-This can include CDs, DVDs or links to artist websites, if the sites include work samples (such as audio, video, or photo samples).
 The samples will allow the review panel to determine the level of quality of the proposed artist(s)

 Project Grants are paid in two installments:

 - 75% of the grant award will be distributed on or shortly before the start date listed in the application.

 - Please note:

 - If your start date has changed, you must fill out a Grant Change form.